personal-ai/whitepaper/README.md

 Our mission to empower each user as a fan supporting the creation of content and information that is useful to them is aligned with the ethos of crowd-funding and DAOs in DeFi.

 ## Tokenomics

+### Token Distribution

+When designing the pricing models for AI Coins, we had two important objectives in mind: early adoption and long-term investment.
+Encouraging early adoption means keeping the barrier to entry low for early investors and allowing the value of the AI Coin to grow steadily while attracting fans.
+Long-term investment involves providing a path through which more developed creator communities can reach their true valuation.
+Hand in hand, these two factors of our AI Coin pricing model are aimed to help each creator community grow and reach its full potential.

+We expect this token distribution will attribute to a percentage ownership of the company managed via a DAO which is not set up yet.
+The strategy is to implement the system on the chain and then do the distribution.
+The application already supports earning of the Memory Access Tokens (MATs) which can be redeemed for AI training credits.

 Rewards Model (Incentives):